INTRODUCTION AND SCOPE OF PROTECTION

 EU Member State since 1 July 2013

-N.B.: Switzerland (CH), Liechtenstein (LI), Norway (NO) are not members of the European Union.
+N.B.: Switzerland (CH), Liechtenstein (LI), Norway (NO), Iceland (IS) are not members of the European Union.

 When a new country joins the EU, the EUTM automatically extends to that country.
 That last happened with Croatia, which acceded the EU on 1 January 2013.
 Third parties’ rights in the accession country that pre-date the accession date are maintained and can be held against the use of the EUTM in that country but cannot be relied upon to invalidate the EUTM.
 Existing identical registrations owned by the EUTM proprietor can be rolled under the EUTM by means of a seniority claim to streamline the trademark portfolio while maintaining rights.

-The following are candidate countries for entry in the European Union: Montenegro (ME), Iceland (IS), Macedonia (not ISO code defined yet), Albania (AL), Serbia (RS), Turkey (TR).
+The following are candidate countries for entry in the European Union: Montenegro (ME), Macedonia (not ISO code defined yet), Albania (AL), Serbia (RS), Turkey (TR).

 Unitary right: A EUTM is always registered for the entire EU.
 It cannot be split up and applied or registered for only some EU Member States (“All or Nothing Principle”).
 It can, however, be licensed for part of the EU.

-In about two years, the United Kingdom is likely to leave the European Union.
-As a result, and from the effective date of the so-called BREXIT, EUTMs will no longer be valid in the UK.
-One way or another, existing EUTMs will continue to have effect in the UK by means of a kind of conversion, maintaining their original filing or priority date, but as a national UK trade mark.
+In January 2020, the United Kingdom became the first counrtry to leave the European Union.
+As a result, and from the effective date of the so-called BREXIT, EUTMs are no longer valid in the UK.
+One way or another, existing EUTMs continue to have effect in the UK by means of a kind of conversion, maintaining their original filing or priority date, but as a national UK trade mark.
 This “conversion” is likely to trigger a cost, albeit minor, and it is also likely to require some kind of application or “opting-in” by EUTM owners.
 Already that and certainly anything beyond this is mere speculation at this time.
 We will provide further and more detailed information as soon as decisions have been made public.